What a property risk assessment is

 When our engineers meet with property owners on a site visit, they will:

-- discuss the information they provided in their Flooding and landslide registration form
+• discuss the information provided in the flooding and landslide registration form

-- walk around with the owners to see where the damage occurred to help them identify the right solution for each property.
+• walk around with the owners to check where the damage occurred to help them identify the right solution for each property.

-For more on this process, see our video,
+For more on this process, check our video, A brief guide to site assessments for flood affected properties.

 Why flood risk assessments take time